cloudnativegeo/cloudnativegeo.org/content/blog/20230906-mastering-cng-scott.md

 ### Could you elaborate on how cloud-native geospatial technologies have contributed to optimizing the performance of your mapping applications, or if there have been any challenges in implementing them?

 As mentioned, with cloud-native data you don't need any back-end servers or services.
 You don't need resources to maintain those services.
-Once I went all in on cloud-native, I removed from production a WMS/WFS/WMTS server using [PostgreSQL](https://www.postgresql.org/)/[PostGIS](https://postgis.net/), [MapServer](https://mapserver.org/), MapCache running on a r5.large EC2 server with 400GB of disk storage.
+Once I went all in on cloud-native, I removed from production a WMS/WFS/WMTS server using [PostgreSQL/PostGIS, MapServer](https://postgis.net/), MapCache running on a r5.large EC2 server with 400GB of disk storage.
 Removing the need to run that server was huge.
-While I maintain the same kind of environment for development, it is no longer needed in production.
+While I maintain the same kind of environment for development, it was no longer needed in production.

 In 2007, I created my first web maps using [Google Maps API](https://developers.google.com/maps) and continued to do so until I fully switched to cloud-native in June of 2023.
 Relying solely on open source is a big plus.